"… As long as the usual you returns from this, nothing else matters."

 Index changed the channel again… and again… and again… and again.
 The resolution of the global conflict between Academy City and Russia dominated the TV landscape.
 Even channels not devoted entirely to news kept their eyes on the events surrounding the war.
 Index, who had been used as a catalyst to begin the war in the first place, and who had lost someone in that war, did not want to hear any more.
 Eventually, she turned off the television.

 She could find no common cause with or sympathy for Russia, which had been propelled into war by an ambitious ultraconservative Eastern Orthodox bishop in collusion with an extremist faction from the Roman Catholic Church.
 This faction had imprisoned her mind by use of a control artifact in order to forcibly access the vast library of magical information stored within and use it to destroy and remake the world in their image.
-Although they ultimately failed, due to the intervention of a certain Japanese boy, the war they caused had wrecked irreparable harm upon the world.
+Although they ultimately failed, due to the intervention of a certain Japanese boy, the war they caused had wrought irreparable harm upon the world.
 Christian magicians all over the world would face a dramatic upheaval in their core belief systems in the days to come.

 The other side of the war was little better.
 Academy City, a network of schools and research institutes located within western Tokyo, Japan, was a city built on the basis of strict adherence to the scientific method.
 It forcefully denounced religious and occult thought as mere superstition, denying the very foundations upon which the occult was built.
 The victory it scored over the much larger and much more numerically powerful Russian army was an anti-miracle; it demonstrated the power of Academy City's "hard science" against the magic and divine forces backing their enemies.
 While the Anglican Church shocked the Christian orthodoxy by siding with Academy City against its fellow religionists in France, Spain, and Italy, who had backed Russia, the move was a calculated political ploy by a ruthless archbishop.

 Now, the boy who had saved her was gone, having disappeared in the wreckage of the floating fortress where the final battle had taken place.
 By choosing to remain at his home in Academy City over the objections of the Anglicans, in the hope that he would return, she had placed herself into a tenuous situation.
-She, a magician, was in enemy territory, buried within a sea of more than three million people who might well turn against her.
+She, a magician, was in enemy territory, buried within a sea of more than two million people who might well turn against her.

 And this time, Kamijou Touma would not be there to leap to her aid.